lloydoftheflies/lloydoftheflies.github.io/content/thoughts/ci-and-cd-for-sg-docs.md

 ---
-title: Continuous Integration and Continuous Delivery for Student Government Documents
+title: CI & CD for SG
 date: 2018-09-01
 layout: post
 draft: true
+tags: [software, olin]
 ---
 For the past three years at [Olin](https://www.olin.edu/), I've been involved with student government.